ToasturBruh/gmod-tb-decal-repo/README.md

 # Garry's Mod Trainbuild Decal Repository
 A public repository for everyone's decals, real or fictional.

+If your textures are missing from the original pack, it was removed due to poor texture management.
+If you fix the textures following the rules below, feel free to pull request them.

 # Rules for PRing decals
 > Your image MUST be less than 4096x4096 (you seriously shouldn't need anything above 1024x1024).
 > Exceptions may be made for long/wide decals, e.g. 256x4096 but this is unlikely.